Skip to main content

 • Full: Starts after full replication is complete.

-• If the precheck fails, click Details in the Actions column on the right of the failed check item, troubleshoot the cause, manually fix the issue, and then click Check Again to run the precheck again until it passes.
+• If the precheck fails, click Details in the Actions column for the failed check item, review the cause, fix the issue, and then click Check Again to run the precheck again until it passes.

-2. On the Launch page, the Launch Successfully prompt appears, indicating that the synchronization task has started.
-You can then perform the following operations:
+2. On the Launch page, the Launch Successfully message appears, indicating that the synchronization task has started.
+You can then perform these actions:

 • Click View Details to view the execution status of each stage of the synchronization task.